Copywriting is advertising.

 Your advertisements should be sending a clear brand message to your prospects.
 And for that, you need excellent sales and marketing copy that is easy to understand and very concise.

 Presenting ad copy that carries a lot of jargon, me-language, and PHD-type vocabulary will only turn your audience off.
 If they must think/rethink your brand message, it is too complicated.
-And chances are your ad might get thrown away.
+And chances are people will toss away your ad.

 Instead of trying to sound like a scholar, your brand message should be easy to digest.
 Get rid of vague messages that you think sound smart.
 And instead, be specific.
 Go straight to the point – letting your market know who you are, what you are, how you do it, and why it’s important.